parrt/cs601/lectures/db.md

 Adam        Petrie
 ```

 Because we used an outer join, we can see order amounts even for those without refunds.
-And inner join which owes nothing because there was no matching records.
+An inner join would not show order amounts for those orders w/o refunds.

 To get a list of customers that received no refund, we can just add a simple condition: